wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-make-phone-calls-using-android-and-react-native.md

 ## Prerequisites

-* Android Studio, with JDK 8 or newer
+* Android Studio, with JDK 8 or newer to build and run the app on an emulator.
 * A GitHub account.
 * Our Command Line Interface.
 It can be installed with `npm install nexmo-cli@beta -g`.
 * \[Homebrew] to install the React Native dependencies.